 You need capital.
 This capital will be used to buy the products you want to import into Nigeria.
-Capital can also cover the purchasing of a laptop and internet subscription for the business.
+Capital can also cover the purchase of a laptop and internet subscription for the business.

 2. Internet Subscription

-You need an internet subscription to be able to visit international e-commerce stores to be able to make order and pay online.
+You need an internet subscription to be able to visit international e-commerce stores to be able to make orders and pay online.